 One learns from On-Demand that every single claim term must be analyzed as a possible source of limitation by some court, somewhere.
 A 2001 decision, Interactive Gift Express, Inc. v.
 CompuServe Inc.,76 illustrates this point.
 There, the patent concerned a remote reproduction of information-related items, such as books and the like, and the claim preamble included “information manufacturing machines located at point of sale locations.”
 The infringing activity was alleged to be sale of items over the Internet, raising the question of whether a “point of sale location” could be a home.
 Here, the patent included a number of embodiments, covering a number of locations.
 The scope of disclosure evidently persuaded the court that the invention was intended to be used in practically all locations, as the court based its decision favoring a broad construction on the fact that “the specification further describes a vending machine embodiment that could be utilized in a home.”77 The patentee in Interactive Gift Express no more disclosed a home point-of-sale than the On Demand patentee described wholesale use of its publishing method.
 The difference is that the Interactive Gift Express patent contains sufficient disclosure to push the court toward a broad coverage.

 A crucial difference between alternatives and embodiments lies in the fact that alternatives can be added by the drafter, while embodiments require thought from the inventor.
 This fact assumes critical importance when considering that the inventor’s time is very likely highly constrained, and the client may not wish to expend the inventor’s time and attention in developing alternative embodiments that will likely never be commercially exploited.
-As shown in the examples above, however, the drafter can envision, draft, and include alternatives in a very short time, and even limited feedback from the inventor will allow the alternatives to be sharpened even further.
+As shown in the examples above, however, the drafter can envision, draft, and include alternatives in a very short time, and very limited feedback from the inventor will allow the alternatives to be sharpened even further.

 No matter whether the inventor provides one embodiment or five, the drafter’s job is to build in as many alternatives as both she and the inventor can imagine.
 Then, those alternatives should be broadened further with explanations showing how the actually disclosed material is exemplary and should be construed as illustrating, not limiting, the scope of the claims.